EXALTATION of the HOLY CROSS

 The basilica, named the Martyrium, and the shrine, named the Calvarium, were destroyed by the Persian army in 614.
 The Church of the Holy Sepulcher which now stands on this site was built by the crusaders in 1149.

-However this special Feast, more than anything else, is a celebration and commemoration of God’s greatest work – the salvific mission of Jesus Christ brought to fulfillment through His Death on the Cross and His Resurrection, through which death was defeated and the doors to Heaven opened, whereby man’s fractured relationship with God was forever mended and we become reconciled to our Heavenly Father for all eternity.
+However this special Feast, more than anything else, is a celebration and commemoration of God’s greatest work – the salvific mission of Jesus Christ brought to fulfillment through His Death on the Cross and His Resurrection, through which death was defeated and the doors to Heaven opened, whereby man’s fractured relationship with God was forever mended and we became reconciled to our Heavenly Father for all eternity.

 As a result, the Cross to which Christ had been nailed and on which He had died became for Christians, quite naturally and logically, the object of special veneration and respect.

 Saint Paul tells us in his First Letter to the Corinthians, “For Christ did not send me to baptize but to preach the gospel, and not with the wisdom of human eloquence, so that the cross of Christ might not be emptied of its meaning.
-The message of the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God” (1 Cor 1:17-18).
+The message of the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God” (1 Corinthians 1:17-18).

 The entrance antiphon at Mass for the Feast of the Exaltation of the Holy Cross sets the tone for this celebration, “We should glory in the cross of our Lord Jesus Christ, for he is our salvation, our life and our resurrection; through him we are saved and made free.”